jonattfin/marketwizard-api/README.md

 - Delete portfolios
 - Query all portfolios or fetch individual portfolio details
 - GraphQL endpoint with typed schema for flexible queries
+- Centralized structured logging with Serilog, output to Seq

 ***